 The First Amendment has no control over limits on speech you set where you make the rules.
 If your chauffeur or your secretary or your shop foreman tells you off you can fire her.
 She has no Constitutional protection.

-If the father of a Little Leaguer uses language the umpire doesn't like he can eject dad from the ballpark.
-Dad's speech isn't Constitutionally protected because the Little League is not the government.
+If the father of a Little Leaguer uses language the umpire doesn't like, he can eject dad from the ballpark.
+Dad's speech isn't Constitutionally protected because the Little League is not under Congress.

-And in its few protected areas the First Amendment means considerably less than it says.
-Congress, state legislatures, and local governments have passed hundreds of laws abridging freedom of speech.
+And in its few "assured" areas the First Amendment means less than we think.
+Law makers have passed thousands of laws abridging freedom of speech.